 Withdrawal Symptoms Associated with Sudden Abstinence

-An opioid detox center in San Antonio, TX, can help you get through some of these harsh effects.
+An opioid detox center in San Antonio, TX, can help you mitigate these harsh effects with medically assisted detox and trained medical staff.

 Long-Term Effects of Vicodin Abuse

 Addiction aside, there are also long-term effects of Vicodin use.
 The drug can produce a number of troubling side effects—nausea, headache, confusion, etc.—which quickly dissipate after the drug leaves the system.
-However, the long-term effects of Vicodin can impair the user’s overall health in a number of ways:
+However, the long-term effects of Vicodin can impair the user’s overall health in several ways:

-- The high level of acetaminophen, the non-opioid in Vicodin, is damaging to the liver.
-Extended Vicodin use over time can lead to irreversible scarring, liver dysfunction, and eventual liver failure.
+- The high level of acetaminophen, the non-opioid in Vicodin, damages the liver.
+Over time, extended Vicodin use can lead to irreversible scarring, liver dysfunction, and eventual liver failure.

 - Vicodin also slows the respiratory reflex.
 This can cause respiratory infections and other serious lung problems.